Dothan Trademark Attorneys & Lawyers

 Registering your company's trade name is much simpler than registering for a trademark but doesn't offer the same legal protection.
 It only serves as the official name of your company.

 When you receive approval on a trademark application, you hold several legal rights.
 You are the only one allowed to use, copy, profit from, and distribute the approved mark.
-This could include a variety of items, from a simple
+This could include a variety of items, from a simple logo to the

 - 9 min read